Extension Operators for Fractional Sobolev Spaces on Lipschitz Submanifolds: Preliminaries

-For Lipschitz submanifolds, the following, well-known change of variable formula will be used repeatedly in our argument: For $x \in \manifold$, let $t_x: U_x \to V_x \cap M$ be the corresponding homeomorphism.
+We equip a Lipschitz submanifold $\manifold$ with the canonical surface measure induced by a parameterization, which we denote by $\dd{s}$.
+Local computations are performed via the area formula.
+That is, let $(U_x, t_x)$ be a local parameterization as described above.
 We set

 which is well-defined in $L^\infty(U_x)$, since $t_x$, being a bi-Lipschitz continuous bijection, is almost everywhere differentiable with respect to the Lebesgue measure due to Rademacher's Theorem \cite{leoni_first_2017}[Theorem 9.14].
-Moreover, for any Borel-measurable function, $h: B \cap \manifold \to [-\infty, \infty]$, we have in virtue of the change of variable formula that
+Then, for any Borel-measurable function, $h: V_x \cap \manifold \to [-\infty, \infty]$, define